PranavKeshav24/sanchar-ai/QUICKSTART.md

 # Check if server is running
 curl http://localhost:5000

-# View running processes
+# View running processes (Windows PowerShell)
-ps aux | grep python
+Get-Process python

-# Kill process (if needed)
+# Kill process if needed (Windows)
-kill <PID>
+Stop-Process -Name python
 ```

 ---

 ## Success! 🎉

-If you see the dashboard with a working map, **congratulations!** You've successfully set up Sanchar AI.
+If you see the dashboard with a working 2D map and can toggle to 3D Globe, **congratulations!** You've successfully set up Sanchar AI.

 ### What You Can Do Now:

 1. Explore all features
-2. Add test data
+2. Toggle between 2D and 3D views
-3. Customize for your needs
+3. Add test data
-4. Deploy to production
+4. Customize for your needs
 5. Contribute improvements

 ---

-**Total Time**: ~5-10 minutes
+**Total Time**: ~3-5 minutes (No API setup needed!)
 **Difficulty**: Easy
 **Prerequisites**: Basic command line knowledge